 2014 – today

-In the modern logo, a square replaced the rectangle, making the faces on it more proportional, although elongated due to the smaller area.
+In the modern logo, a square replaced the rectangle, making the faces more proportional, although elongated due to the smaller area.
 The dividing line in the center disappeared, leaving only the inverted arc representing a smile.
 The colors took on new shades: gray and azure with a gradient.
 The lower inscription and graphic image are combined with a thin vertical frame with rounded corners.

 The Mac logo evolved from a simple drawing into a classic icon.
-It became strict, professional, and allegorical with a broad hidden meaning.
+It became strict, professional, and symbolic with a broad hidden meaning.
 Such an emblem conveys the computer’s friendliness towards the user and the simplicity of operation.

 Font and Colors